 Conversion from Chapter 11 to Chapter 7.

-If a chapter 11 debtor seeks to convert to chapter 7, the debtor may seek this relief by filing an ex parte motion affirming that the requirements of § 1112(a) of the Code have been met and serving a copy of the motion on the United States trustee.
+If a chapter 11 debtor seeks to convert to chapter 7, the debtor may seek this relief by filing an ex parte motion affirming that the requirements of § 1112(a) have been met and serving a copy of the motion on the United States trustee.

 Vt.
 LBR 1019-1.
-Filing of the Chapter 13 Trustee’s Final Report and Account, and Notice of Trustee’s Proposed Refund or Disbursement of Funds on Hand, Upon Conversion of a Case from Chapter 13 to Chapter 7.
+Filing of the Chapter 13 Trustee’s Final Report and Account, and Notice of Trustee’s Proposed Refund or Disbursement of Funds on Hand, upon Conversion of a Case from Chapter 13 to Chapter 7.

 Filing of Trustee’s Final Report and Account after Conversion.